Mississippi State Coach Mike Leach Dead At 61 - NewsBreak

 "Mike was a giving and attentive husband, father and grandfather," the Leach family said in an official statement.
 "He was able to participate in organ donation at UMMC as a final act of charity.
 We are supported and uplifted by the outpouring of love and prayers from family, friends, Mississippi State University, the hospital staff, and football fans around the world.
 Thank you for sharing in the joy of our beloved husband and father's life."

-Mississippi State University confirmed Leach's hospitalization at the University of Mississippi Medical Center in Jackson for "a personal health issue" in an official statement shared on its website Sunday (December 11) night.
+Mississippi State University had previously confirmed Leach's hospitalization at the University of Mississippi Medical Center in Jackson for "a personal health issue" in an official statement shared on its website Sunday (December 11) night.

 Leach, 61, took over as Mississippi State's head coach in 2020 after previous tenures with Washington State (2012-19) and Texas Tech (2012-19).

-The California native has a collegiate career head coaching record of 158-107, which includes a 19-17 (11-15 SEC ) record during his current tenure at Mississippi State, as well as having previously won the Big 12 South division title in 2008 at Texas Tech and the Pac-12 North division title in 2018 at Washington State.
+The California native had a collegiate career head coaching record of 158-107, which included a 19-17 (11-15 SEC ) record during his current tenure at Mississippi State, as well as having previously won the Big 12 South division title in 2008 at Texas Tech and the Pac-12 North division title in 2018 at Washington State.

 "Coach Mike Leach cast a tremendous shadow not just over Mississippi State University, but over the entire college football landscape," MSU President Mark E. Keenum said.
 "His innovative 'Air Raid' offense changed the game.
 Mike's keen intellect and unvarnished candor made him one of the nation's true coaching legends.
 His passing brings great sadness to our university, to the Southeastern Conference, and to all who loved college football.
 I will miss Mike's profound curiosity, his honesty, and his wide-open approach to pursuing excellence in all things.